Updated August 29, 2022

 Fall is my favorite time of year to be a landscape photographer living in Vermont.
 As we enjoy the final days of summer and start preparing ourselves for the long winter ahead, the trees are doing seasonal preparations of their own.
 Each day, the forested hillsides change ever so slightly from the varied, vibrant green of summer to the spectacular color display of autumn.
 It’s hard not to love being a photographer this time of year.

-This guide is divided into the three sections listed below.
+This guide is divided into four sections listed below.
 Feel free to jump to the section(s) most relevant to you.

-Although leaves change color every fall season, the exact timing of this incredible event changes slightly year to year.
-This is why even if you live in a popular fall foliage area as I do, it is still important to understand how weather and location affect the color change so that you can best optimize your time in the field.
+The exact timing of fall foliage season changes slightly from year to year.
+This is why even if you live in a popular fall foliage area as I do (Vermont), it is still important to understand how weather and location affect the color change so that you can best optimize your time in the field.

 1.1 When is Fall Foliage Season?

-The color change depends on elevation as well as latitude, so the trees in northern areas and in the mountains will turn before the trees in southern areas and areas closer to sea level.
+The color change depends on elevation and latitude, so the trees in northern areas and in the mountains will turn before the trees in southern areas and areas closer to sea level.

-The good news is that the periods before and after peak foliage are also opportune times for stunning photography, so don’t fret if you just miss the peak time – you should still be able to come home with beautiful images using the guidelines and techniques below.
+The good news is that the periods before and after peak foliage are also opportune times for stunning fall photography, so don’t fret if you just miss the peak time – you should still be able to come home with beautiful images using the guidelines, tips, and techniques below.

 1.2 Popular U.S. Locations to Photograph Fall Colors